Panchajanya1999/myscripts/README.md

         ZIPNAME    - This is literally the name of our kernel which you would prefer.
 This applies to the name of the zip too.

+	AUTHOR     - It is you.
+Set your Name here ;)

+	ARCH	- Architcture of your device.
+Most recent devices are arm64.

         MODEL      - Name of your device, which is known to the market.

         DEVICE     - The codename of your device.